gevhaz/hugo-theme-notrack/README.md

 {{< video src="your_video.mp4" type="video/mp4" preload="auto" >}}
 ```

-Your video needs to be in the `static` folder or a subfolder of it such
+Your video needs to be in the `static` folder or a subdirectory of it such
-as "video" (in which case you'd add the subfolder in the `src`
+as "video" (in which case you'd add the subdirectory in the `src`
 parameter.

 ## User CSS